Seiko-K/Keeper/README.md

 > **You choose what matters.
 Keeper keeps it.**

-AI and search features may help suggest information, but the user always decides what to Keeper.
+Search and assistance features can help users find information, but the final choice always belongs to the user.

-The project was independently designed, developed, tested, and released for both Android and iOS.
+The project was independently designed, developed, tested, and released as a production application for both Android and iOS.

 ---